George D. Colesante Opens “Colesante’s,” A Factory Street Mainstay After Prohibition Ends In 1933

 If there’s a good location to open a neighborhood tavern, it’s near factories.
 In 1933, George D. Colesante opened Colaesante’s Restaurant on Factory Street after Congress adopted a resolution proposing a 21st Amendment to the Constitution that would repeal Prohibition.
 Colesante managed to obtain his liquor license in September of that same year, three months before the 21st Amendment was ratified on December 5th.

 On September 14, 1935, George Colesante married Helen M. Throop of Ogdensburg in the rectory of St. Mary’s Church.
-Oddly enough, the Watertown Daily Times didn’t print this until 1936 when George resided at 755 Mill Street which was a hop, skip, and jump from what was then Wade’s Barbecue which eventually became the Brown Shanty.
-Wade’s started a long-standing tradition of sponsoring teams in the City’s softball league, something that Colesante’s actively participated in as well for many years.
+Oddly enough, the Watertown Daily Times didn’t print this until 1936, when George resided at 755 Mill Street, which was a hop, skip, and jump from what was then Wade’s Barbecue which eventually became the Brown Shanty.
+Wade’s started a long-standing tradition of sponsoring teams in the City’s softball league, which Colesante’s actively participated in for many years.

 A few years later, George retired from the business and handed over the keys to their son George, Jr. before passing away on November 14, 1977, at the age of 71 in Mercy Hospital.
 His obituary noted he was a member of the Elks, a communicant of Holy Family Church, and a member of the Jefferson County Hotel and Restaurant Association.

 Gold Medal Flour: The Story Behind The Advertisement

 Back in 1989, a commercial billboard on the side of Colesante’s was removed to reveal a Gold Medal Flour painted advertisement, much like others found around the city in various older photos dating back to the 1920s or 1930s.
 The trip down Memory Lane is visible for those motorists driving westward on Factory Street just after what is now First Round.